Aliveandfighting1/Index.html/Certify_Your_Existence.md

 ## 🛠️ RARE CERTIFICATION MANIFESTO

-- If it builds you, take it.
+- If it ethically builds you, take it.
 - If it’s free and online, collect it.
 - If it costs and you’re ready, invest.
 - If it seems “pointless” to others, that’s your green light.